fknives/Android-Tutorial-Test-ShowCase/codekata/viewmodel.instructionset.md

 ```

 Next up we want to setup our TestObserver for LiveData.
 This enables us to verify the values sent into a LiveData.
-If a livedata is not observed, its value may not be updated (like a livedata that maps) so it's important to have a proper TestObserver set.
+If a LiveData is not observed, its value may not be updated (like a LiveData that maps) so it's important to have a proper TestObserver set.

 ```kotin